floweralicee/floweralicee/README.md

 - Hi, I’m ALICE 🌸

+- What I built in 2026 Q2:

+- Alice Stack:
+- 1. track lifemaxxing moments with GitHub streak
+  2. A life mentor skill that knows you well enough to call your bullshit

 - What I built in 2026 Q1:

 -   24/7 animation couch - frame-by-frame animation feeedback tool.
 (22k views in a day)
 -   animini.app - your desktop focus animal that helps you reach your true potential.
 -   animclaw.com - creating your short film with one command.